The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 Which meant he wanted her opinion.
-And if he was aiming in the direction she thought he was, only incredibly careful wording would keep her from getting into a fight with him.
+And if he was aiming in the direction she thought, only incredibly careful wording would keep her from getting into a fight with him.

 But damn him, she was tired of walking carefully.

-Chin up, she watched him as she replied.
+Chin up, Sakura watched him as she replied.
 "Because people like the idea of things being stable, not changing.
 Stability is safety.
 Change brings the unknown."

 "I'm talking about people that cling to the past."